|Prof. Mitchell Walker

-In our comprehensive, holistic admission process, we consider your academic background as well as your pursuits and interests outside the classroom.
+The AE School considers your academic background as well as your professional pursuits and interests outside the classroom.
 We look for students who enjoy being challenged and who are committed to furthering the Institute’s mission of “improving the human condition.”

-In 2015, the National Institute of Aerospace identified the Daniel Guggenheim School of Aerospace Engineering as the #1 producer of aerospace master's and doctoral graduates in the country.
+The National Institute of Aerospace has identified the Daniel Guggenheim School of Aerospace Engineering as the #1 producer of aerospace master's and doctoral graduates in the country.
 For more than a dozen years, US News & World Report has ranked our graduate programs in the top 5 nationally.
 We are proud of these statistics, but we are not defined by them.

 Our proudest achievements are our students, of which our doctoral graduates are the most accomplished.